Severe weather updates: Tropical Cyclone Vaianu

 Weather forecast for South Wairarapa

-Area: Wairarapa, including the Tararua District, also eastern and southern parts of Wellington
+Area: Wairarapa and the Tararua District, also eastern and southern parts of Wellington, excluding the Tararua Range

 Forecast: Periods of heavy rain, and amounts may approach warning criteria.
 Moderate chance of upgrading to a Warning.

-Forecast: Easterly quarter winds turning west to southwesterly.
-Winds are likely to reach severe gale in exposed places and may be damaging.
-High chance of upgrading to a Warning.
+Forecast: Easterly quarter winds turning west to northwest Sunday evening.
+West to northwest winds may reach severe gale in exposed places.
+Moderate chance of upgrading to a Warning.

 Area: Wairarapa – Cape Palliser (Lighthouse) to Mataikona

-Forecast: Northeast combined waves reaching 6-6.5 metres by mid to late afternoon on Sunday, falling back below 6 metres by late evening Sunday.
-Peak period 12s.
+Forecast: Northeast combined waves reaching 6-6.5 metres by Sunday afternoon, easing below 6 metres by late evening Sunday.
+Peak period 12 seconds.
 Note that the main risk period for your criteria is during the late evening Sunday, given that the pressure minimum is at that time and that high tide is expected just after midnight.

 Current situation for South Wairarapa